ITU-BDSA-GROUP12/Chirp/.github/ISSUE_TEMPLATE/template.md

 Elaborate on solution, if you have one

 **Definition of Done**
-//A specific goal/list of goals the solution has to accommodate
+A specific goal/list of goals the solution has to accommodate